LucidDeveloper/User/README.md

 * Practice creating a class and making instances from it.
 * Practice accessing the methods and attributes of different instances.
-* If you've been following along, you're going to utilize the User class we've been discussing for this assignment.

 # For this assignment, we'll add some functionality to the User class: